 On Oct.
 25, leading innovators in healthcare will convene in Boston to attend the ninth annual Connected Health Conference.
 Widely considered one of the premier events in healthcare, this year’s conference will host over 2,000 attendees focused on changing the way the Country thinks about health and wellness.
 The Rx.Health team will be in Boston to engage, exhibit and speak throughout the 3-day conference.

-“Every year we look forward to attending Connected Health, but after looking back at the success stories with our academic partners in 2017, we’re really excited to engage with other pioneers in healthcare,” said Rx.Health Cofounder and CEO, Ed Berde.
+“Every year we look forward to attending Connected Health, but after looking back at the success stories with our academic partners in 2017, we’re really excited to engage with other pioneers in healthcare and ed treatment,” said Rx.Health Cofounder and CEO, Ed Berde.
 “Health systems, payers and industry that wants to learn how to leverage a singular platform for innovation and clinical transformation should stop by Kiosk 101 at the Startup Pavilion to talk to my team.
 Our academic partners will be presenting on how Digital Prescribing platform has helped with readmission reduction, quality improvement (supporting MIPS) as well as patient-centered decision aids in different specialties ranging from cardiology to GI to cancer care.”

 In an effort to collaborate with as many attendees as possible during the conference, the majority of Rx.Health’s core leadership team will be in attendance.
 Berde will be joined by Pavan Choksi, the VP of Corporate Development, and Mark Cittadino who heads Sales & Growth.